FrodoAlaska/Win32Checker/README.md

 ## Build Instructions

 Like any other C++ project out there, this project uses CMake for its build system.
-It's only a single file (`main.cpp`), using only `C++17` features.
+It's only a couple of files, using only `C++17` features.
 No dependencies at all.
 However, the project does depend on the `win32_functions_list.txt` file, so make sure to have it at the same place as the executable.

 Either way, if you run the commands below, you should be able to compile Win32Checker.